Mark Benson

 Mark Richard Benson (born 6 July 1958) is an English former cricketer and umpire.
-Benson played for England in one Test match and one One Day International in 1986.
-He later took up umpiring and spent time on the Elite Panel of ICC Umpires.
+A left-handed batsman, Benson played for Kent for 17 years and represented England in one Test match and one One Day International in 1986.
+He later took up umpiring and was on the Elite Panel of ICC Umpires.
+In January 2016 he retired as an umpire.